Niki de Saint Phalle: Tarot Garden (1974–1998)

 In 1955, Saint Phalle had visited Antoni Gaudí's Parc Güell in Barcelona, Spain, which inspired her to use diverse materials and found objects as essential elements in her art.
 Another influence was the Parco dei Mostri in Bomarzo, in the Lazio region of Italy.
 In the late 1950s, she and Jean Tinguely had visited Le Palais Idéal built by Ferdinand Cheval (known as Le Facteur Cheval) in Hauterives, France, as well as Simon Rodia's Watts Towers in Los Angeles in the early 1960s.
 Both these latter locations were examples of fantastical outsider art and architecture built by ordinary working men of modest means but an expansive vision.
 Saint Phalle decided that she wanted to make something similar: a magnificent sculpture garden, but created by a woman.

 The founding sponsors for her ambitious project were members of the Italian Agnelli family.
 In 1974, Saint Phalle became ill with a pulmonary abscess from her work with polyester and was hospitalized in Arizona.
 She then recuperated in St. Moritz, Switzerland.
 She reconnected with Marella Agnelli, a friend from the 1950s in New York, and told Agnelli about her ideas for a fantasy garden.
 In 1978, Agnelli's brothers Carlo and Nicola Caracciolo offered a parcel of their land in Tuscany for the garden's site.

 In 1974, Saint Phalle created a trio of monumental Nanas installed next to the River Leine in Hanover, Germany.
 City leaders were initially inundated with over 20,000 letters of complaint, but eventually the figures were affectionately nicknamed "Sophie", "Charlotte", and "Caroline" in honor of three of the city's historical women.
+The dispute between supporters and opponents of the statues was resolved by a tug-of-war contest.

 In 1975, Saint Phalle wrote the screenplay for Un rêve plus long que la nuit ("A Dream Longer Than the Night", later also called Camélia et le Dragon), and she recruited many of her artist friends to help make it into a film, a phantasmagorical tale of dragons, monsters, and adolescence.
 A young girl is held captive by a dragon, manages to escape, and must explore Sept Portes du Mystère ("Seven Doors of Mystery") to find love.
 Saint Phalle's daughter Laura was the lead character in the film, appearing with Saint Phalle, Jean Tinguely, and other artist friends; Peter Whitehead composed the music.
 For the filming, she designed several pieces of furniture, which were later displayed on the facade of the Palais des Beaux-Arts in Brussels.
 From 1968 to 1988, she also worked on Last Night I Had a Dream, a sculptural relief painting that included many elements from her earlier life and dreams.